Help! When Should I Update My Passport Photo?

 The only thing left to really consider?

-So, when should you update passport photo — and how long is a passport good for, anyway?
+So, when should you update your passport photo — and how long is a passport good for, anyway?

 Keep on reading this post in order to find out everything that you need to know.